Tuxedo Brownies

 To Make the Chocolate Glaze and Assemble:

-• Combine the white chocolate and vegetable oil in a small bowl and microwave those as well, stirring frequently, until melted.
-Transfer it to a plastic bag and snip a small hole in the corner.
+• In another small bowl, combine the white chocolate and vegetable oil and microwave, stirring frequently, until melted.
+Transfer this white chocolate mixture into a ziplock plastic bag and snip a small hole in one corner.

 • Lift the brownies from the pan using the foil as handles.
 Use a sharp knife to cut the brownies into small squares.
 For the cleanest cuts, cut them when they’re still cold from the refrigerator, but for the best taste and texture, let them come to room temperature before serving.
 For maximum cuteness top them with a small fondant bow.